rabbah/nimbella-cli/doc/README.md

 <h3 id="nimbella-deployer-supported-runtimes-for-actions">Nimbella deployer supported runtimes for actions</h3>

 The Nimbella deployer determines the kind of runtime required for the action from the file suffix.
-The follwing runtimes are supported:
+The following runtimes are supported:

 *   Node.js for suffix _.js_
 *   Python for suffix _.py_